Franco Colapinto: Early and personal life

 Franco Alejandro Colapinto was born on 27 May 2003 in Pilar, Buenos Aires, Argentina.
-Colapinto is of Italian descent through his father, and of Ukrainian descent through his mother Andrea Trofimczuk; he is a dual citizen of Argentina and Italy.
+Colapinto is of Italian descent through his father and of Ukrainian descent through his mother, Andrea Trofimczuk; he is a dual citizen of Argentina and Italy.
+Colapinto's father, Aníbal, was part-owner of Turismo Carretera team JC Competición in the 2010s.

 Colapinto's favourite drivers are Lewis Hamilton and Ayrton Senna, and his favourite racing circuit is Spa-Francorchamps.
 He is a supporter of his local football team Boca Juniors.

 In addition to his native Spanish, Colapinto is fluent in English, Italian, and semi-fluent in Brazilian Portuguese.
+He is in a relationship with American-born Argentine actress Maia Reficco.

 Junior racing career

 Karting

 Colapinto started karting at the age of nine.
 He won the Argentine Championship in 2016 (Pre-Junior class) and 2018 (Sudam class), as well as the Buenos Aires Regional Championship in 2016 (Pre-Junior class) and 2017 (Junior class).
-Colapinto moved to Italy by himself when he was 14 years old to pursue his racing career.
+Colapinto moved to Italy by himself when he was fourteen years old to pursue his racing career.
 Colapinto won the karting exhibition race at the 2018 Summer Youth Olympics alongside María García Puig.

 F4 Spanish Championship

 2018

-Colapinto made his car racing debut in 2018, participating in the final round of the F4 Spanish Championship, driving for Drivex School.
+Colapinto made his car racing debut in 2018, participating in the final round of the F4 Spanish Championship and driving for Drivex School.
 His father sold his house to pay for the season.
 On debut, he finished second in race three and was victorious in the final race.

 2019

 In 2019, Colapinto signed with FA Racing by Drivex for a full campaign in the F4 Spanish Championship.
 His father had to sell his house to fund the season.
 He started his season strongly with two wins in the opening three rounds.
 This was followed by a hat trick of wins in Valencia and the season finale in Barcelona.
-With a total of ten poles, 11 wins and 13 podiums, Colapinto clinched the title, nearly 100 points ahead of his nearest rival.
+With a total of ten poles, eleven wins and thirteen podiums, Colapinto clinched the title, nearly 100 points ahead of his nearest rival.

 Euroformula Open

-During the 2019 season, Colapinto drove for Drivex as a guest driver in the 2019 round at Circuit de Spa-Francorchamps.
+During the 2019 season, Colapinto raced for Drivex as a guest driver in the 2019 round at Circuit de Spa-Francorchamps.
 He finished the races in 15th and 14th position.